muratk5n/thirdwave/en/README.md

 ---

-"House Minority Leader Kevin McCarthy.. is signaling that if Republicans win the House majority in next month’s midterm elections, the GOP is likely to oppose more aid to Ukraine in its war with Russia."
+WaPo: "House Minority Leader Kevin McCarthy.. is signaling that if Republicans win the House majority in next month’s midterm elections, the GOP is likely to oppose more aid to Ukraine in its war with Russia."